jmpb1998/CORDIC_SIMULATOR/README.md

 Lastly, the FixedPointErrorAnalysis.ipynb analyses the error between the Fixed Point Custom Instruction implementation and the IEEE 32-bit Floating-Point implementation.
 They are both compared to the higher accuracy IEEE 64-bit Floating Point, which is used in Matlab.

-The processed data is then stored in .mat files which plot the data with Matlab software.
+The processed data is then stored in .mat files which are plotted with Matlab software.